Functions¶

 Define a function called ``unique`` which takes a list and returns a

-``set()`` of the unique values in that list: - avoid using list
+``set()`` of the unique values in that list: - avoid using list as

 a parameter name, because it already used by Python; give the parameter